Yvonne Elliman: Hiatus and return

-Then, in 2004, Elliman reappeared on the music scene when she released her album titled Simple Needs, with all songs written by Elliman.
-She then re-released the album globally in 2007.
+In 2004, Elliman released the album Simple Needs, for which she wrote all the songs.

-Elliman has continued performing at music festivals, benefits, and concerts throughout the country and around the world.
-She also performed on a PBS special on '70s soul music in 2004, singing "If I Can't Have You."
-In 2014 she reunited with Ted Neeley and Barry Dennen in Verona for a special Jesus Christ Superstar event.
-Elliman is featured on the 2014 Ted Neeley EP Rock Opera performing a duet with Neeley in "Up Where We Belong".
-In summer 2018 she joined in 45th anniversary Superstar film screenings events in Los Angeles, and shared the experience with fans on Facebook.
+Elliman has continued performing at music festivals, benefits, and concerts.
+She performed on a PBS special on 1970s soul music in 2004, singing "If I Can't Have You."
+In 2014 she reunited with Neeley and Dennen in Verona for a special Jesus Christ Superstar event.
+She is featured on the 2014 Neeley EP Rock Opera performing a duet with him on "Up Where We Belong".
+In summer 2018, she joined in 45th anniversary Superstar film screenings events in Los Angeles.

 Personal life

 Elliman was married to RSO Records executive Bill Oakes from 1972 to 1980.
-She then married songwriter Wade Hyman in 1981 and they had two children, Sage (born 1982) and Ben (born 1986).
+She married songwriter Wade Hyman in 1981 and they had two children, Sage (born in 1982) and Ben (born in 1986).
 They later separated and divorced.
-She married Allan Alexander in January 2016.
+She married Allen Alexander in 2016.

-On August 16, 2017, Elliman was slated to sing in Guam for a Catholic school charity when she was stopped by customs for possession of marijuana and methamphetamine.
-After spending a night in jail, she and her husband pleaded guilty to possession of a controlled substance, continued with the planned concert and were allowed to return to Hawaii on probation until their March 2018 sentencing.
+On August 16, 2017, Elliman was slated to sing for a Catholic school charity in Guam when she was stopped by customs for possession of marijuana and methamphetamine.
+After spending a night in jail, she and her husband pleaded guilty to possession of a controlled substance, continued with the planned concert, and were allowed to return to Hawaii on probation until their March 2018 sentencing.
 They were ordered to perform community service and serve the remainder of a two-week sentence, Billboard magazine said, "by observing courtroom proceedings of a drug offender probation program in Honolulu."